 Stuyvesant High School is among the specialized high schools that were established to serve the needs of academically gifted students residing in the city.
 According to the New York State Education Law, the only requirement for admission to these elite public schools is a written examination.
-Applicants who earn the highest scores on the said entrance exam will be awarded acceptance to these schools.
+Applicants who earn the highest scores on the said entrance exam will be awarded the opportunity to attend these schools.

-All students in the 8th and 9th grade who are living within the five boroughs of New York City, and want to get into Stuy or any of the specialized high schools can take the SHSAT.
+All students in the 8th and 9th grade who are living within the five boroughs of New York City, and want to get into Stuy or any of the specialized high schools can take the Specialized High School Admissions Test (SHSAT).
 Application forms can be obtained via their current school’s guidance counselor or online.

 The same exam is given for all specialized schools and students who get accepted will be offered a spot in one of their main choices.
 The qualifying score depends on the scores of all candidates and the number of seats available in the schools.